samuelohterion/AlgebraWithSTL/docs/README.md

 ## how to build
 ### Qt-Creator-solution
-1. Easiest way is to compile and start the project in Qt-Creator!
+Easiest way is to compile and start the project in Qt-Creator!

 ### otherwise
-1. Create some make file by yourself ( main.cpp depends on algebra.hpp and codeprinter.hpp )
+Create some make file by yourself ( main.cpp depends on algebra.hpp and codeprinter.hpp )

-## Use it
+## Use it!
 2. Watch the output!
 3. Use the code by yourself!